About the PGCS Organisation

-Visit the PGCS Corporate website for details of our academic activities and to access the free PGCS.
+Visit the PGCS corporate website for details of our academic activities and to access the free PGCS library.

 Patrick is a Fellow of the Australian Institute of Company Directors, and the Chartered Institute of Building.
-He has been a member of the AIPM, APM (UK) and PMI for over 25 years.
+He has been a member of the AIPM and PMI for over 25 years.

 With a proven record of accomplishment and performance on major defence projects spanning from Oberon and Collins Class submarines, Anzac frigates as well as F-111 maintenance over many years he has good team leadership qualities, complemented by excellent communication skills; committed, confident with determination to complete tasks successfully good at making tough decisions to the benefit of projects quickly and works to deliver on promises.

-Has pioneered a number of project management innovations, including the Ladder Methodology and Location Based Resource Planning, has written widely on the use of CPM in construction and in Earned Value Performance Management
+Raf has pioneered a number of project management innovations, including the Ladder Methodology and Location Based Resource Planning, has written widely on the use of CPM in construction and in Earned Value Performance Management